fwalzel/handlebars-i18n-cli/README_programmatic.md

 # handlebars-i18n-cli Programmatical Use

-You can use the functions of `handlebars-i18n-cli` in a programatical way to make them part of your continuous integration.
+You can use the functions of `handlebars-i18n-cli` in a programatical way, i.e. to make them part of your continuous integration.

 ---